harpreet-03/Paperroom/README.md

 ## 4. Optional UI

-`app.py` is a thin Streamlit UI over the same `src/pipeline.py` and `src/nodes/qa.py` used by the CLI — no changes to the agent itself, purely a presentation layer.
+`app.py` ("Paperroom") is a Streamlit workspace over the same `src/pipeline.py` and `src/nodes/qa.py` used by the CLI — no changes to the agent itself, purely a presentation layer.

 ```bash
 pip install -r requirements.txt   # now includes streamlit